pedrohesch/BI-Fast-Food-Sales/README.md

 Calendar2014_2017.png =  Calendar View using Calendar Heat.
 2014 to 2017 daily sales.

 obs: there are few missing values on the system.
+The 2017 data ends on November, once the project was developed at this time.